anandrajaram21/discord-rpc-apple-music/README.md

 If you want to run this script on startup, pm2 will do that for you.
 Just run the command `pm2 startup` and follow the onscreen instructions.

+After runnning `pm2 startup`, run the command `pm2 save` to save the list of current processes that are running (to be run on startup)

 Stopping the program - `pm2 stop index`

 Removing the service from pm2 - `pm2 delete index`

 ## Uninstall